ThirdAILabs/PRISM/benchmarks/multi_hop/README.md

 # Multi-hop Connection Benchmark Dataset
 This dataset is curated to benchmark the quality of PRISM's multi-hop connection scraping.
+To create this dataset, we started with a DOJ article, manually identified entities in it, and then recursively searched the web for resources about the indicted entity and entities connected to it.

 ## Tables
 It contains 4 tables, all stored in JSON.